-127. This clause permits the re-arrest of persons who have escaped from any custody authorised by the Act and permits the return of such persons to the originally authorised custody.
+131. This clause permits the re-arrest of persons who have escaped from any custody authorised by the Act.
+A person arrested under the provision must be brought before a magistrate who is required to be satisfied that the person has escaped from custody authorised by the Act.
+The magistrate may then issue a warrant permitting the return of the person to the originally authorised custody.